AI gave Val Kilmer his voice back. But critics worry the technology could be misused

 Even the most widespread artificial voices based on real people, like Apple’s Siri and Amazon’s Alexa, sound fake.
 But a wave of start-ups are deploying artificially intelligent voice cloning services for digital assistants, video games and movie studios.

 The generated voices have gotten more realistic in the age of deepfakes, a technology that uses AI to manipulate content to look and sound deceptively real.
-This media is so good it’s sometimes tough to tell the difference between humans voices and their synthetic counterparts.
+This media is so good it’s sometimes tough to tell the difference between human voices and their synthetic counterparts.

 Five years after Kilmer’s surgery, his representatives contacted Sonantic to digitally restore his lost voice.